-The EPSRC & MRC CDT in Sustainable Approaches to Biomedical Science: Responsible and Reproducible Research, SABS:R3, will address this need.
-It consists of a consortium of internationally leading, computational biomedical researchers drawn from the University of Oxford, and 24 industrial and institutional partners.
-The doctoral research projects undertaken each year will be industrially-derived and sponsored, and will have joint industrial and academic supervision in the areas of:
+The EPSRC CDT in Sustainable Approaches to Biomedical Science: Responsible and Reproducible Research, SABS R3, is addressing this need.
+We are a consortium of internationally leading, computational biomedical researchers drawn from the University of Oxford, working together with 20 industrial, non-profit, and institutional partners.

-- computational approaches to structural biology;
+- computational and data-driven approaches to structural biology;

 - physiological modelling; and,

-- medical imaging.
+- biomedical imaging.